sola-st/wasm-r3/README.md

-# Execution-Aware Program Reduction for WebAssembly via Record and Replay
+# Execution-Aware Program Reduction for WebAssembly via Record and Replay (ASE 2025)

 This repository contains supplementary material for the paper "Execution-Aware Program Reduction for WebAssembly via Record and Replay" (ASE 2025).